The following FAQs provide Phase 4 specific information that is supplemental to the Human Subjects Research Phases Table.

 Eliminating immediate risks may include actions to reduce potential exposure to COVID-19 or to continue to provide medically necessary study care (including study drug) to subjects who have been placed in isolation or quarantine because of suspected or known exposures.
 We encourage investigators to take necessary steps to eliminate additional risks to subjects.
 Even in studies that offer benefit to the patient, investigators should balance the potential benefits with the risk of patient exposure to COVID-19 by further participation.

 Depending on the protocol, exposure or a positive test for COVID-19 could be classified as an adverse event, and could also cause a protocol-required reduction or temporary or permanent discontinuation of investigational drug.
-Giving study drug to isolated or quarantined subjects will also be situational.
+Giving a study drug to isolated or quarantined subjects will also be situational.
 For example, IV infusions could pose a serious problem if given outside the clinic.
 The protocols will often indicate under which conditions drugs should be discontinued and how.
 Death during a study is a serious adverse event.

 We recommend that study teams communicate with sponsors/clinical research organizations about these scenarios and document the responses.